About gender identity

 A trusted friend, teacher or family member might also be able to recommend someone to talk to.
 It can take time to find the health professional who is right for you, so don’t give up if you don’t find the right person straight away.
 Remember that you don’t have to discuss your gender identity if you don’t feel comfortable or safe.

-Remember that you are not alone and that there are an increasing number of young people in our community exploring and questioning their gender identity.
-If you want to talk through any questions or concerns about your gender identity there are people who can help and support you.
+Remember that you’re not alone and there many young people exploring and questioning their gender identity.
+If you want to talk through any questions or concerns about your gender identity, there are people who can help and support you.